striezel/corona/readme.md

 * GitLab:
 [![GitLab pipeline status](https://gitlab.com/striezel/corona/badges/master/pipeline.svg)](https://gitlab.com/striezel/corona/)

-## Generating the HTML files
+## Building the application from source

 ### Prerequisites

-To generate the HTML files containing the graphs for the Coronavirus case numbers you need the Rust compiler, Cargo (Rust's package manager) and the development libraries for SQLite3.
+To build the application you need the Rust compiler (1.30 or later should do), Cargo (Rust's package manager) and the development libraries for SQLite3.

 It also helps to have Git, a distributed version control system, on your system to get the latest source code directly from the Git repository.